our sites

 Day 3: Otun Lake and the Paramo

 Today you start making your way south across Los Nevados National Park.
-You trek from Campoalegre and follow a wide mountainside trail with sweeping views of meadows and hills full of wild flowers.
+You trek from Refugio Potosi and follow a wide mountainside trail with sweeping views of meadows and hills full of wild flowers.
 From the trail you see El Ruiz, the infamous and highly active volcano that killed 25,000 people when it erupted in 1985.
 After an hour or so you reach Laguna de Otun, a lake fed by the Santa Isabel glacier that you hiked yesterday.
 The lake sits at 3900 meters (12,795 feet) above sea level and is the source of the Otun River that supplies drinking water to the city of Pereira where you started this adventure.
 After enjoying the view of the lake and the waterfalls that feed it you leave the wide mountainside trail and follow a narrow path that takes you through a garden of exotic succulent plants.
 This is the beginning of your trek through the páramo.
 Your hike takes you across streams, along a mountain ridge, and down a valley.
 At one point you go through a natural tunnel created by the interlaced branches of gnarled siete cueros (seven skins) trees.

 The toughest part of the day's hike comes near the end as you ascend a steep gully up a mountain before going down to the valley of Berlin where you spend the night at the farmhouse of your host family.
 The Berlin farm, at 3840 meters (12,598 feet), is picture perfect with its surrounding cliffs, stream, boulder-dotted fields and grazing farm animals.
 With another 13 kilometers (8 miles) under your belt you spend the evening gathered around a firewood stove relaxing and chatting with your hosts Diego and Maria.